LortSkit/meyer-online/README.md

 #### Production

-IMPORTANT: Remember to change the .env file!
+IMPORTANT: Remember to change the .env to suit your needs before building!

 To deploy the Frontend, simply run the following: